mikeusru/SpineYolo/README.md

     ...
     ```

-2. Make sure you have run `python convert.py -w yolov3.cfg yolov3.weights model_data/yolo_weights.h5`
-    The file model_data/yolo_weights.h5 is used to load pretrained weights.

-3. Modify train.py and start training.
+3. Run main.py, set the model you want to use, and start training.
-    `python train.py`
+    `python main.py `
-    Use your trained weights or checkpoint weights with command line option `--model model_file` when using yolo_video.py
+    Use your trained weights or checkpoint weights
-    Remember to modify class path or anchor path, with `--classes class_file` and `--anchors anchor_file`.

 If you want to use original pretrained weights for YOLOv3:
     1. `wget https://pjreddie.com/media/files/darknet53.conv.74`
     2. rename it as darknet53.weights